Clan Rising

 What does the surname Boucher mean?

-Occupational — the butcher, from Old French bouchier, originally a seller of goat's meat (bouc, the he-goat).
+Occupational, the butcher, from Old French bouchier, originally a seller of goat's meat (bouc, the he-goat).
 The Boucher slaughtered and sold meat, a guild trade of the French towns whose name traces, curiously, to bouc, the male goat first sold under it.

-Is Boucher a French surname?
+Is Boucher French or Belgian?

 How old is the Boucher surname?